By Karine Vandenborre

 In the last 2 weeks, I've received five questions from horsewomen experiencing problems with their horses, of which I know ask for the same way of working.

-The problems and "solutions"
+The problems and "solutions" in leading your horse

 One lady's dealing with a 13-year-old gelding who's quite nippy when leading him.
 Another has a young mare that recently knocked her over.